Alessandro-Dodon/pyvar/Functions/README.md

 - Backtesting for AN VaR (it would require portfolio returns)?
 And ES (it would be exactly like parametric VaR with normal distribution)?

 - Correlation modeling?
-And VEC(1,1)?
+Finish debugging so they are compatible with ES and plotting functions.